The-yohanna/java_design_patterns/README.md

 This project explore the various design patterns in Java.

+## Adapter pattern

+This pattern converts the interface of a class into another interface that clients expect.
+It allows classes to work together that couldn't otherwise because of incompatible interfaces.

 ## Strategy pattern

 This pattern defines a family of algorithms, encapsulate each one, and makes them interchangeable.
 This lets the algorithm vary independetly from clients that use it.